 OG&E's coal-fired units are designed to burn primarily low sulfur western sub-bituminous coal.
-The combination of all 2021 coal purchased had a weighted average sulfur content of 0.2 percent.
-Based on the average sulfur content and EPA-certified data, OG&E's coal units have an approximate emission rate of 0.1 lbs. of SO2 per MMBtu.
+The combination of all 2022 coal purchased had a weighted average sulfur content of 0.25 percent.
+Based on the average sulfur content and EPA-certified data, OG&E's coal units have an approximate emission rate of 0.2 lbs. of SO2 per MMBtu.

-For the first two quarters of 2022, OG&E has coal supply agreements for 100 percent of its coal requirements for the Sooner, Muskogee and River Valley facilities.
-OG&E plans to fill the remainder of its 2022 coal needs through additional term agreements, spot purchases and the use of existing inventory.
-OG&E has no coal agreements beyond June 2022 and will need to satisfy its coal needs through term agreements and spot purchases.
-In 2021, OG&E purchased 4.393 million tons of coal from its subbituminous suppliers and 0.0373 million tons from its bituminous suppliers.
+For 2023 through 2025, OG&E has coal supply agreements for 100 percent of its expected coal requirements for both the Sooner and River Valley facilities.
+For the Muskogee facility, OG&E has a majority of its expected 2023 coal requirements met through a coal supply agreement and will fill any additional coal needs through term agreements, spot purchases and the use of existing inventory.
+In 2022, OG&E purchased 3.1 million tons of coal from its sub-bituminous suppliers and 0.011 million tons from its bituminous suppliers.
 See "Environmental Laws and Regulations" within "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" for a discussion of environmental matters which may affect OG&E in the future, including its utilization of coal.